 - Military Pay: A full pay raise of 2.7% for servicemembers – given the president’s budget requested this figure, it is unlikely Congress will reduce this number.
 However, we will watch closely to ensure the troops get their full raise.

 - SGLI: It has been over a decade since the maximum policy amount for Servicemembers’ Group Life Insurance has been increased, and improvements must be made to keep up with inflation.
 A bipartisan bill addressed by MOAA (H.R.
 3793) would make this change.

-- Parental Leave/Postpartum Policies: Legislation such as the Military Moms Matter Act (R. 3047) and the Servicemember Parental Leave Equity Act (H.R.
+- Parental Leave/Postpartum Policies: Legislation such as the Military Moms Matter Act (H.R.
+3047) and the Servicemember Parental Leave Equity Act (H.R.
 3122 and S. 1571) would expand parental leave, increase the recovery time before a physical fitness test is required for active duty mothers, and create a pilot program to streamline the postpartum appointment process.
 These changes would bring parental leave offered to servicemembers in line with federal benefits and options provided by many private, large employers.

 - Incentive Pay Parity, Including Aviation Incentive Pay: MOAA backed the National Guard and Reserve Incentive Pay Parity Act (S. 1859) and seeks the inclusion of this bill in the NDAA to tackle this issue.